Systematic Evaluation of Generative Machine Learning Capability to Simulate Distributions of Observables at the Large Hadron Collider: Review of the explored ML methods

-A short description of \emph{normalizing flows} is presented in this section in order to give a relevant context to the ML approaches evaluated in this paper.
+A short description of the evaluated normalizing flows and autoregressive models is presented in this section in order to give a relevant context to the ML approaches evaluated in this paper.
 The description closely follows the reviews from Refs. \cite{papamakarios2021normalizing, kobyzev2020normalizing}.
+Preliminary results of the evaluation of the normalizing flows on the HIGGS dataset will be presented in this section.
+We will further optimize the model performance and conduct additional evaluation using a set of statistical tools in the following sections.

-Let $\vu \in \mathbb{R}^D$ be a random vector with a known probability density function $p_\vu(\vu): \mathbb{R}^D\rightarrow \mathbb{R}$.
+Let $\vu \in \mathbb{R}^D$ be a random vector with a known probability density function $p_\text{u}(\vu): \mathbb{R}^D\rightarrow \mathbb{R}$.
 Distribution $p_\text{u}(\vu)$ is called a base distribution and is usually chosen to be something simple, such as a normal distribution.
 Given data $\vx \in \mathbb{R}^D$, one would like to know the distribution $p_\text{x}(\vx)$ it was drawn from.
-The solution is to express $\vx$ as a transformation $T$ of a random variable $\vu$, distributed according to a distribution $p_\text{u}(\textbf{u})$ in such a way that
+The solution is to express $\vx$ as a transformation $T$ of a random variable $\vu$, distributed according to a distribution $p_\text{u}(\textbf{u})$, in such a way that

 where $T$ is implemented using ML components, such as a neural network.
 The transformation $T$ must be a diffeomorphism, meaning that it is invertible and both $T$ and $T^{-1}$ are differentiable.
 Under these conditions, the density $p_\text{x}(\vx)$ is well-defined and can be calculated using the usual change-of-variables formula